roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 - You can open the game config by clicking `Edit game config`
 - Edit `Gamelist.ini` by clicking the 3rd menu voice. `Gamelist.ini` contains the games for which `GamepadToKeyboard` will work.
 When an idgame is setted to `1` the game is active; when setted to `0` the game is not active and `GamepadToKeyboard` will not be launched.
 - Use a personal, external config that can be used for all games by setting `UseCustomIni = 1` (editing `Gamelist.ini`, or through the menu panel) and specifying the config in `FileIni`).
+- You can also explore and select it via `Select custom ini file (all games)`.
 - In `QuickIniProfile.ini` you can edit a list of "favourite" configs that can be switched through `Quick ini profiles (all games)` with a click.
 The sub-menu is dinamically: its size varies with the number of elements.

 ## 🕹️ Button assignments and Controller info